Analysing head-direction cells#

 dtype: float64, shape: (19590,)

-The variable ‘decoded’ indicates the most probable angle in which the animal was looking.
-There is another variable, ‘proba_feature’ that denotes the probability of a given angular bin at a given time point.
-We can look at it below:
+The variable decoded contains the most probable angle, and proba_feature contains the probability of a given angular bin at a given time point:

 print(proba_feature)